piratesjustarr/LMOP/Sessions/Session 2.md

 - Owns trading post.
 Pays reward for delivery.
 - Gundren is a friend.
 He is excited about the mine discovery.
 - If he learns of Gundens capture he urges the players to help.
-- Concerned about how redbrands affect business, town loaw and order.
+- Concerned about how redbrands affect business, town law and order.
 - Tells players they are to be found at the sleeping giant inn.
 - Int check for background deets (DC 15)
 - Nundro and Tharden are camped somewhere outside of town, but he hasn't seen them in a tenday or more, expects them any day for supplies.